FoxoTech/methylprep/README.md

 pip install methylprep
 ```

-or if you want to install all three packages:
+or if you want to install all three packages at once:
 ```python
 pip install methylsuite
 ```